tahoe-lafs/tahoe-lafs/docs/proposed/consistent-data.rst

       'data': File(...),
    })

-would represent single update with a single parent, the directory entry ``0`` referring to another such update recursively until initial update with no parents is encountered.
+would represent a single update with a single parent, the directory entry ``0`` referring to another such update recursively until the initial update (with no parents) is encountered.

-This way full modification graph will be referencable by just holding the reference to the set of latest updates and periodic renewal would prevent it from being garbage collected.
+This way a full modification graph will be referencable by just holding the reference to the set of latest updates and periodic renewal would prevent it from being garbage collected.

-Pruning and compaction of history is currently not addressed by this proposal and would likely benefit from different encoding scheme that does not transitively reference whole history using directory references.
+Pruning and compaction of history is currently not addressed by this proposal and would likely benefit from a different encoding scheme that does not transitively reference the whole history using directory references.

 Rationale for consistency level chosen
 --------------------------------------

 There are many ways in which multi-writer concurrency can be handled in a distributed system.

-Choosing the correct one comes down to trade-off between availability under partition and consistency level offered.
+Choosing the correct one comes down to a trade-off between availability under partition and consistency level offered.

-One of the goals of Tahoe-LAFS is to provide storage grid that can retain data that is accessible even when large amount of nodes go down and is able to work with little to no central coordination.
+One of the goals of Tahoe-LAFS is to provide a storage grid that can retain data that is accessible even when large amount of nodes go down and is able to work with little to no central coordination.

-Working with data store though should come with as little surprises as possible and the behaviour should be predictable to humans, requiring easy to understand model.
+Working with data storage should come with as few surprises as possible and the behaviour should be predictable to humans.
+This requires an easy-to-understand model.

-The causal consistency model offers for availability under partition and generates partial order so each node can follow causal order of operations, resulting fairly predictable behaviour.
-It can't prevent concurrent updates to single entry, but overlaying such model with convergent function to resolve conflicts
+The causal consistency model offers availability under partition and generates partial order so each node can follow causal order of operations, resulting in fairly predictable behaviour.
+It can't prevent concurrent updates to a single entry, but overlaying such a model with a convergent function to resolve conflicts
-(sometimes called *causal+ consistency*) and requiring that there are no rollbacks to past states (aka *real time causal consistency*, the strongest highly-available model) allows us to arrive at the same result at each participating node without loosing any update.
+(sometimes called *causal+ consistency*) and requiring that there are no rollbacks to past states (aka *real time causal consistency*, the strongest highly-available model) allows us to arrive at the same result at each participating node without losing any update.

 Causal model is *sticky-available* meaning it requires each client to go through only one node to access the data for both reads and writes.
-This is expected to be true under Tahoe-LAFS as running a node on each client to preserve the end-to-end encryption guarantees.
+This is expected to be true under Tahoe-LAFS when running a node on each client to preserve the end-to-end encryption guarantees.

 Convergence for directory structures
 ------------------------------------